Do you get a couple scam texts a week like us? Learn how to spot this incredibly popular scam like a pro by keeping these key tips in mind.

 About Consumer Protection BC

-We are responsible for regulating specific industries and certain consumer transactions in British Columbia.
+We are not-for-profit regulator responsible for overseeing certain industries and specific consumer transactions in British Columbia.
 If your concern is captured under the laws we enforce, we will use the tools at our disposal to assist you.
-If we canât help you directly, we will be happy to provide you with as much information as possible.
-Depending on your concern, another organization may be the ones to speak to; other times, court or legal assistance may be the best option.
-Explore our website at www.consumerprotectionbc.ca.
+If we canât help you directly, we will try to offer a referral to a relevant organization, if one exists.
+Other times, court or legal assistance may be the best option.
+Explore our website at www.consumerprotectionbc.ca

 Reporting the cops is a complete waste of time.
 They will claim that they do not have the resources to track down the scammers.